 The area around Rosendal’s Garden and the Djurgården canal are some of the most picturesque areas on the whole island and are even more beautiful than usual with the colourful fall foliage around, making it the perfect spot for a hike or simply to unwind after a long day of sightseeing.

-The Stockholm International Film Festival is an autumn staple in Stockholm since 1990.
-Taking place from November 10 to 21 this year, the festival is presenting over 150 different film premieres from more than 60 countries in various cinemas all around the Swedish capital, complemented by film quizzes, workshops and parties.
+The Stockholm International Film Festival has been an autumn staple in Stockholm since 1990.
+Taking place from November 9 to 20 this year, the festival is presenting 130 different film from all around the world in various cinemas all around the Swedish capital, complemented by film quizzes, workshops and parties.

 The festival is well known for promoting young and unestablished filmmakers as well as shedding a light on the newest cinematographic developments and trends.
 Additionally, it is attended by hundreds of filmmakers, actors and actresses every year.
 So besides seeing the newest films before everybody else, this festival also might be your chance to meet stars like Martin Scorsese, the Cohen Brothers or Quentin Tarantino.